School-on-Air/school-on-air-privacy-policy/index.md

-This Privacy Policy discloses the privacy practices for the SELF GROWTH application (collectively, the “application” located at App Store, Google Play).
-SELF GROWTH the provider of the Application (referred to as “us” or “we”), is committed to protecting your privacy online.
+This Privacy Policy discloses the privacy practices for the SCHOOL ON AIR application (collectively, the “application” located at App Store, Google Play).
+SCHOOL ON AIR the provider of the Application (referred to as “us” or “we”), is committed to protecting your privacy online.
 Please read the following to learn what information we collect from you (the “User” or the “End User”) and how we use that information.
 If you have any questions about our privacy policy, please email us.

 Please read this privacy policy carefully.
 By accessing or using our application, you acknowledge that you have read, understand, and agree to be bound to all the terms of this privacy policy and our application terms of use.
 If you do not agree to these terms, exit this application and do not access or use the application.